neelmewada/Hyper-Casual-Game-Portfolio/README.md

 # Commercial Hyper Casual Game Portfolio (iOS)

-A list of my best Commercial Mobile Game Projects me and my business partner (Hash Sasotri) worked on.
+A list of my best Commercial Mobile Game Projects I worked on.
 All these games are available only on either **US** Play Store or **US** App Store.

 ------